UNAS Pro 4 vs Pro 8 vs UNAS 4: Which UniFi NAS Should You Buy?

 UNAS Pro 4: 1U Rackmount with Dual 10G SFP+

-It is the most compact UniFi NAS delivering 10G throughput.
-Cached sequential reads reach 700–900 MB/s in production environments with NVMe drives installed.
-It operates without per-seat licensing, making it a cost-effective appliance for offices already utilizing 10G-capable UniFi switches.
+It is the most compact UniFi NAS delivering 10G-capable file transfers.
+With a suitable HDD array, 10G network, and client, the Pro 4 can substantially exceed 2.5GbE transfer speeds — actual results depend on RAID layout, file size, disks, protocol, and cache behavior.
+It operates without per-seat licensing, making it a cost-effective appliance for offices already running 10G-capable UniFi switches.
 The USP-RPS DC input provides power failover without fully redundant internal power supplies.

 UNAS Pro 8: 2U Rackmount with 8 Bays and Redundant Power

-The UNAS Pro 8 is an 8-bay, 2U rackmount NAS with dual redundant hot-swap PSUs, 16 GB RAM, and triple 10G networking for $799.
+The UNAS Pro 8 is an 8-bay, 2U rackmount NAS with dual hot-swappable PSUs, 16 GB RAM, and triple 10G networking for $799.

 It doubles the bay count over the Pro 4 (8 vs 4), doubles the RAM (16 GB vs 8 GB), and adds a native 10GbE RJ45 port alongside two SFP+ ports.
 The 2U chassis at 480mm depth requires a full-depth rack and weighs 25.35 lb.
-It is the only UNAS that supports multiple RAID groups and hot spare drives, enabling separate RAID arrays for different workloads with automatic rebuild on standby.
+Of the three models compared here, the Pro 8 is the only one that supports multiple RAID groups and hot spare drives, enabling separate RAID arrays for different workloads with automatic rebuild on standby.
+(The original seven-bay UNAS Pro also supports these features but is not part of this three-way comparison.)

 Introducing: Next-Gen UniFi Storage — UNAS 2, UNAS 4, UNAS Pro 4, UNAS Pro 8